What is GitHub Actions?

 - name: Checkout

-• - uses: actions/checkout@v3 - uses keyword specifies that this step will run the <action-name>@<version> action/checkout action checks out (clone) the repository into the runner.
-This action must be used for the workflow to access the repository code.
+• - uses: actions/checkout@v4 - uses keyword specifies that this step will run the <action-name>@<version> (action/checkout) action checks out (clone) the repository into the runner.
+This action must be used for the runner to access the repository code.

-- uses: actions/setup-node@v3 - This action sets up NodeJS in the runner.
+- uses: actions/setup-node@v4 - This action sets up Node.js in the runner.

 with: specifies the action attributes as per its documentation.